-Ivory Coast’s Ouattara in the lead as partial election results announced
+Ivory Coast candidate Billon concedes as partial results favour Ouattara

 - list 3 of 3Vote counting under way in Ivory Coast as Ouattara victory expected

-If confirmed, Ouattara, an 83-year-old who has led the country since 2011, would secure a fourth term in office.
+Billon failed to secure the endorsement of the opposition PDCI party, led by Tidjane Thiam – the ex-Credit Suisse chief who was barred from the ballot.

+Earlier in the day, the country’s Independent Electoral Commission began announcing partial results from Saturday’s polls on national television.

-“The results of 20 departments or divisions are being read out,” and 11 departments remain, Al Jazeera’s Ahmed Idris said, reporting from the economic capital, Abidjan, where officials read out the results from Saturday’s election, which included diaspora votes from six countries.
+“The results of 20 departments or divisions are being read out,” and 10 or 11 departments remain, Al Jazeera’s Ahmed Idris said, reporting from the economic capital, Abidjan on Sunday.
+This included diaspora votes from six countries.

 “This is the most critical stage of this election, where results from various polling booths and centres are being collated and announced,” Idris said.